 I kid you not.

-Taco Loco was another one of their small restaurants..what an inspiration!
-Both places really are likely my original inspiration for a good, wholesome, no-nonsense food made with love and understanding that food has to taste good, dagnammit!
+Taco Loco was another one of their small restaurants...what an inspiration!
+Both places really are likely my original inspiration for a good, wholesome, no-nonsense place to eat.
+Where food made with love was key, and understanding that food has to taste good, mattered, dagnammit!
 Flavor, spice, devil in the detail!!!
-They had pastrami and pickled green tomatoes!
+They had NY style deli items and pickled green tomatoes!
 Back then I was never a pastrami fan, but the pickled green tomatoes!
 Woah!

 I loved the owners too, genuine people, kind, generous, and hopelessly overworked back when I knew them.
 Legends in my mind, hands down, absolute stars!
 My kid (who is 20, so not a kid anymore) STILL talks about our Sundays at their restaurant.